supernova remnant Cassiopeia A

 Click on the folder icons to download the respective slides.

-• July 2024, Plenary Talk, General Meeting, Spanish Astronomical Society, Granada, Spain
+• July 2024, Long-period radio beacons: how they challenge our understanding of pulsar evolution, General Meeting, Spanish Astronomical Society, Granada, Spain

 • November 2023, Simulation-based inference for pulsar population synthesis, SPINS-UK Meeting, Oxford, UK folder icon